-The strings are threaded from the bridge towards the neck over the corresponding saddle.
+Fitting strings to the guitar is achieved by threading them through the sustain block from the rear to the front via the corresponding saddle.
 Wrap the string end around the tuner several times and pull each string hand-tight at first.
 Be sure that each string is in the correct position on the saddle and in the correct string retainer.